 What will it take to make congestion pricing a reality in Seattle?

-Depending on whom you ask, congestion pricing is either just around the corner, far off on the horizon, or a pipe dream.
-One reason why it seems like a very tall order to pass congestion pricing–or decongestion pricing as some prefer to call it to emphasize the congestion relief aspect of the policy–is that some have contended and reported that congestion pricing would first need to go to a voter referendum before it could go into effect.
+Depending on whom you ask, road pricing is either just around the corner, far off on the horizon, or a pipe dream.
+One reason why it seems like a very tall order to pass congestion pricing–or decongestion pricing or a pollution surcharge as some prefer to call it to emphasize policy benefits of congestion relief and pollution reduction–is that some have contended that pricing would first need to go to a voter referendum before it could go into effect.
 That is Mayor Jenny Durkan’s plan as well.
 But, as far as I can tell, that interpretation of state law is incorrect.

 State law (Chapter 47.56 RCW) has laid out narrow guidelines for how state highways can be tolled, but these stipulations do not apply to local roads.
 Additionally, while transportation benefit districts (RCW 36.73.065) have to go to voters before they can toll, local governments do not have the same restrictions, except when tolling state highways and bridges (RCW 47.56.031).